 During complex incident response over a wide area, command centers can lose visibility of blue force positions, degrading Common Operating Picture (COP) for tactical coordination.

-- Passive Signature: Each blue team member wears an assigned, lightweight visible-spectrum passive identifier.
+- Wear Assigned Tag: Each team member wears an assigned, lightweight visible-spectrum passive identifier (illustrated with the “A” velcro patch).

 Benefits: